dorelljames/dorellblog/content/blog/second-quarter-of-2014/index.md

   - Personal
 ---

 The first half of this year proved that at times life gets tough.
-I always wanted to have a comfortable life but guess it&#8217;s never going that way.
-And so, they must be right to say that <a href="http://dorellwp.localhost/personal/life/" target="_blank">life doesn&#8217;t get easier, it just gets better</a>.
+I always wanted to have a comfortable life but guess it's never going that way.
+And so, they must be right to say that <a href="http://dorellwp.localhost/personal/life/" target="_blank">life doesn't get easier, it just gets better</a>.

 Always remember,